Grand-Axe/Okeuvo-Lite/ReadMe.md

 2. *code to transform every word, concept or idea into a mathematical object that can be quantified,*
 3. *an abandoned patent application, [A Method for Affect](#embrace-revolution) that outlines a general artificial intelligence algorithm.*
 <hr />
-OkeuvoLite is a system of encoding knowledge based on, the *meaning grid*, a novel 2D grid of meaning concepts; each coordinate being a single source of truth, so that the meaning grid can represent all meaning by simple self-referencing.
-Unlike machine learning  word embeddings, it is *not* dependent on large volumes of training data, consequently it inherently lacks prejudices.
+OkeuvoLite is a system of encoding knowledge based on, the *meaning grid*, a novel 2D grid of meaning concepts that so particularises meaning that each of its coordinates is a single source of truth; such that the meaning grid can represent all meaning by simple self-referencing.
+With the meaning grid, meaning becomes a mathematical object. <br />Unlike machine learning  word embeddings, the meaning grid is *not* dependent on large volumes of training data, consequently it inherently lacks prejudices.
 Another plus is that since it doesn't require energy guzzling training data, it has a comparatively miniscule footprint on the environment - a win for the climate.

-Note that the words meaning and concept are used interchangeably.
+Note that the words meaning and concept are used interchangeably throughout this text.

 The ability to accurately encode meaning is General AI's Holy Grail.
-OkeuvoLite achieves this by robustly representing any word as a globally unique 2D position vector and any idea or concept as either a globally unique universal hash or a globally unique triangle of vectors; regardless of variation, such as; choice and order of words, sentence length etc; ***most importantly***, the concept can be anything, a shape, a sentence, a smell ... anything.
+OkeuvoLite achieves this by robustly representing any word as a globally unique 2D position vector and any idea or concept as either a globally unique universal hash or a globally unique triangle of vectors; regardless of variation, such as; choice and order of words, sentence length etc; ***most importantly***, the concept can be anything, a shape, a sentence, a smell, thoughts ... anything.

 2D representation presents all sorts of exciting new possibilities; including naturally handling polysemy, moving AI towards becoming mathematically provable and presenting a pathway to Turing completeness for natural language - that is, the ability to compile natural language as a set of unambiguous computer instructions.